TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 # Chameleon

-## Adaptive hearing protection that reacts to the environment.
+## Adaptive hearing protection that reacts to your environment.

 ### People often don't wear hearing protection in environments like construction sites or factories because they need to communicate, and taking hearing protection on and off is inefficient.